zenovak/2100-AAA/readme.md

 ## Overview

-The Agent Integration API provides a standardized way to create, register, and execute various AI agents while allowing for modular extension through Unique Reserved Function Names (URFNs) and API augmentation patterns.
+The Agent of All Agents API provides a standardized way to create, register, and execute various AI agents while allowing for modular extension through Unique Reserved Function Names (URFNs) and API augmentation patterns.

 Key features:
 - Register custom agents with standardized interfaces